Welcome to DCU's Mentoring Scheme

 | Discovering and transforming talent | Maximising your creative development |

-With its potential to have a transformative effect on university life, mentoring is increasing in popularity.
-It has enormous personal and professional benefits for mentors and mentees alike.
+With its potential to have a transformative effect on university life, the DCU Mentoring Scheme is increasing in popularity with enormous personal and professional benefits for mentors and mentees alike.

 Benefits of the DCU's Mentoring Scheme

 "Mentoring is to support and encourage people to manage their own learning in order that they may maximise their potential, develop their skills, improve their performance and become the person they want to be."

 Eric Parsloe, The Oxford School of Coaching & Mentoring

 Mentoring is defined as a workplace relationship where a more experienced staff member is committed to providing developmental assistance and guidance to a less experienced staff member through a series of regular meetings.